Message from Streetlight’s Creator

 It may seem like a discouraging letter, but we really are not looking for a UF student simply wanting community service hours.
 We want people genuinely committed to adolescent care.

-If you are a UF undergrad Sophomore or Junior in Fall 2014 and are interested in joining Streetlight beginning Summer C term, you may request an application now!
+If you are a UF undergrad Sophomore or Junior in Fall 2014 and are interested in joining Streetlight beginning Fall 2014 term, you may request an application beginning July 1, 2014!
 Email us at firstname.lastname@example.org to request an application.
-Applications are due April 30th by midnight.
+Applications are due July 31st by midnight.
 Along with your application, you will need to submit a letter of recommendation (i.e. from a Streetlight member, volunteer coordinator, professor, or healthcare professional).
-Recommenders should email their letters to email@example.com by April 30th at midnight with your name in the subject line.
+Recommenders should email their letters to email@example.com by July 31st at midnight with your name in the subject line.
 We require a 2 year commitment and are looking for individuals with pre-health intentions and/ or a personal experience with chronic illness, suffering, or death.
-We will inform you by May 5th through email if you receive an interview.
-Interviews will take place the first week of Summer classes, May 12-15th.
+We will inform you by August 11th through email if you receive an interview.
+Interviews will begin August 25th.

 A few thoughts to share with you…